PragmaticCoding/PragmaticCoding.github.io/_posts/2024-10-08-css-transitions.md

 # Dealing With CSS Transitions Programmatically

 There are circumstances in which you might want to cope with a CSS transition inside your layout code.
-To enable this, a new `Event` type has been added, `TrasitionEvent`, which is fired when a CSS transition starts and ends.
+To enable this, a new `Event` type has been added, `TransitionEvent`, which is fired when a CSS transition starts and ends.
 This means that you can detect a CSS transition and have your layout respond to it.

 We'll modify our layout such that the `CheckBox` is disabled while the CSS transition is running: